(This post may contain affiliate links. Please read our disclosure policy for more information.)

 5. Take a Hike

 It should come as no surprise that hiking is one is our family’s favorite outdoor activities!
 It’s quick and easy to prep for because little gear is needed to get in a few miles.
-A good pair of shoes and plenty of water is all you really need, but some ideas for how to keep the kids having fun on the trail are helpful too.
+A good pair of shoes, some hiking snacks, and plenty of water are all you really need, but some ideas for how to keep the kids having fun on the trail are helpful too.

 Take on your favorite trail, or find a new one at alltrails.com.
 You can search by location and filter by distance, difficulty, ratings, and more.